allanbutler/kg-rag-grocery/README.md

 Maintainable – the declarative design simplifies extension and long-term support.

 For grocery retail, where discovery often hinges on nuanced attributes like organic, nut-free, or low sodium, this hybrid approach unlocks a better discovery.
-It means customers can find exactly what they need, with confidence, while H-E-B can deliver on the promise of “Here Everything’s Better” in the digital space as well.
-And with DSPy, the pipeline stays clean, modular, and transparent.
+It means customers can find exactly what they need, with confidence, while the retailer delivers on the promise of a more personlized and helpful digital experience And with DSPy, the pipeline stays clean, modular, and transparent.

 How to Try It: